pospi/jschema.binding/README.md

 		- **Data consistency**<br />
 	  Record state is predictable in all callbacks - firing is deferred until the state of the object has completed updating.
 - **Change handling**<br />
-  Records can be checked for modifications to allow intelligent data pushing, and uploaded propertysets can be refined to only those updated.
+  Records can be checked for modifications to allow intelligent data pushing, and uploaded propertysets can be refined to only those modified.
+Snapshots of data can be taken at any point in time and compared with one another or checked for changes easily.
 - **ID tracking**<br />
   When configured to do so, record IDs are automatically tracked and record instances can be retrieved from your models via `getRecordById()`.